I-love-you-lots/as3-engine/README.md

 >-\-\-\-\-\-\-\-\-\-\-\-\-\-GET DOWN TO "BRASS TACKS"-/-/-/-/-/-/-/-/-/-/-/-/-/-/-<

->>>> The purpose of this lil' engine is:
+> The purpose of this lil' engine is:

-A) Replace AS3's event model
+1) Replace AS3's event model
-B) Replace Flash's "timeline" bullshit with proper states, and
+2) Replace Flash's "timeline" bullshit with proper states, and
-C) Be fucking amazing
+3) Be fucking amazing

->>>> We wish to accomplish these by a means which is:
+> We wish to accomplish these by a means which is:

-A) Lightweight
+1) Lightweight
-B) Easy to use
+2) Easy to use
-C) Makes me look smart
+3) Makes me look smart

->>>> For the greater good of:
+> For the greater good of:

-A) Me
+1) Me
-B) Some brunette who's willing to spit out my bastard children
+2) Some brunette who's willing to spit out my bastard children
-C) Some other third thing
+3) Some other third thing